 Check the Registar's schedule for the current offering.

 This course explores theoretical approaches to fiction and nonfiction film, television, video and other media.
 After discussing theories of documentary we will make short videos.
-We then consider "ists" and "isms," including realism and reality TV; modernism; postmodernism; materialism and the digital; and Freudianism and gender theory.
+We then consider "ists" and "isms," including realism and reality TV, modernism, postmodernism, materialism and the digital, and Freudianism and gender theory.
 Students have the option to make a longer video as a final project.
-Likely films: Drive, Exit through the Gift Shop, Man with the Movie Camera, Modern Times, No Country for Old Men, March of the Penguins , Gates of Heaven, Un Chien Andalou, and The Discreet Charm of the Bourgeoisie.
+Movies we will consider: Modern Times, Pervert's Guide to Cinema, Bicycle Thieves, Shane, Out of the Past, No Country for Old Men, Man with the Movie Camera, Un Chien Andalou, and a variety of shorter videos.

 Originally a means of market differentiation, film genres now are sets of conventions with emotional payoffs, that is, formal devices that promise "repetitive reaffirmation of certain ritualistic experiences" (Gehring).
 In other words, film genres are about business, art, and technology.
 But they seem to me also about ways of creating or recreating emotions.
 In this course we'll look at the formal and psychological markers as well as cultural consequences of a number of film genres that create, recreate, and thus keep certain emotions in circulation.